Stanislabski/AsthmaObesity/README.md

 This repository has the code for the paper:
-Relationships among host genetics, gut microbiota, asthma, and obesity in US Hispanic/Latino adults
+Relationships among host genetics, gut microbiota, asthma, and obesity in US Hispanic/Latino adults.

 **Data access**